Michigan's 13th congressional district: Composition

+History

 2002 redistricting

 Following the 2000 census, the congressional apportionment for Michigan was reduced by one and redistricting resulted in the land area of the 13th district (as well as several others) changing significantly.
 Prior to 2002, the 13th district encompassed a large portion of western Wayne County and part of eastern Washtenaw County.
 Following redistricting, the new 13th district incorporated most of what had formerly been the 15th district, as well as a large portion of the 14th district and part of the 16th district.

 Before redistricting, the old 15th district included Lincoln Park, Ecorse, River Rouge, Hamtramck, Grosse Pointe Park, Grosse Pointe Shores, and Grosse Pointe Farms.
 It also included all Detroit south and east of a line beginning at the point where Greenfield Road intersects the Dearborn border, heading north along Greenfield until it reached Lyndon Avenue.
-At Lyndon the line headed east to Livernois, although there was a small area on the south side of Lyndon just east of Schaffer Avenue that was in the 14th district.
+At Lyndon the line headed east to Livernois, although there was a small area on the south side of Lyndon just east of Schaefer Avenue that was in the 14th district.
 The boundary line then went about a block south on Livernois until it reached Doris Avenue.
 It followed Doris to Linwood Avenue (not to be confused with Lyndon Avenue) where it went not even a normal block's length south to go on Oakman Blvd. until it reached the Highland Park City line.
 The boundary ran along the west and south sides of Highland Park until the point where Highland Park meets Hamtramck.
 From that point, the boundary ran along the western and northern boundary of Hamtramck and then the eastern boundary of Hamtramck, until the point where the boundary intersected Brockton, which was then followed in a north-easterly direction until the intersection of Brockton and Mt.
-Elliot.
+Elliott.
 At Mt.
-Elliot the boundary turned south until intersecting Georgia Avenue, and then proceeded east along Georgia Avenue.
+Elliott the boundary turned south until intersected Georgia Avenue, and then proceeded east along Georgia Avenue.
 Where the boundary intersected Van Dyke Avenue it turned north until it intersected Ginnell Avenue, where it again turned east.
-The boundary followed Grinnell Avenue until it intersected Harding Avenue, where it turned south east for a block to where it intersected Gratiot and then turned to going Northeast.
+The boundary followed Grinnell Avenue until it intersected Harding Avenue, where it turned southeast for a block to where it intersected Gratiot and then turned to go Northeast.